splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

 .. note::

-  Observablity Cloud supports all AWS regular regions, GovCloud, and China.
+  Observability Cloud supports all AWS regular regions, GovCloud, and China.
 However, the GovCloud and China regions require a secure token for access.

 .. _prep-for-aws-integration: